 These are only a handful of factors that the New Jersey child custody laws and courts consider.
 There are a few additional important factors, which may be less commonly known to most people.
 If the court observes that one co-parent is more likely to put personal differences with the other co-parent aside and focus on the child’s benefit, this co-parent has a definite advantage in court when fighting for custody.
 A second important factor is whether each co-parent is willing to encourage and foster a close relationship between the child and the other co-parent.
 New Jersey child custody laws may not necessarily recognize these factors, but they are critical in the eyes of a family court judge.

-If you are worried about child custody and would like to talk to someone about your legal options, The Montanari Law Group, LLC, with our office in Little Falls, NJ, is prepared to provide you with the information and assistance you need.
+If you are worried about child custody in Passaic County and would like to talk to someone about your legal options, the legal team at The Montanari Law Group, LLC, with our office in Little Falls, New Jersey, is prepared to provide you with the information and assistance you need.

-Our legal team of top-notch attorneys wants to help you make the best decisions for you and your children during this stressful and difficult time.
-Let our experienced and knowledgeable professionals work hard to provide you with the support you need.
+Our Passaic County joint legal custody attorney wants to help you make the best decisions for you and your children during this stressful and difficult time.
+Let our experienced and knowledgeable Passaic County family lawyers work hard to provide you with the support you need.
 Contact us at (973) 233-4396.